cperalta22/suz12_nucleation_mesc/README.md

 Corresponding: Victor Julian Valdes

-## Abstract
-Polycomb domains safeguard cell identity by maintaining lineage-specific chromatin states enriched in repressive histone modifications, preserving the epigenetic memory of cell lineages.
-While Polycomb Repressive Complex 2 (PRC2) can re-establish its occupancy after perturbation, the mechanisms that guide de novo Polycomb recruitment remain unclear.
-To address this, we engineered an auxin-inducible degradation system to reversibly deplete and reintroduce the endogenous PRC2 core subunit Suz12 in mouse embryonic stem cells (mESCs).
-Genome-wide profiling at an early recovery time point revealed ~1,100 PRC2 nucleation sites, characterized by rapid Suz12 and histone H3K27me3 re-accumulation with strong signal, with minimal impact on gene expression.
-These sites were significantly enriched at bivalent promoters, coinciding with unmethylated CpG islands and chromatin states associated with developmental regulation, and were largely conserved in differentiated cells.
-Motif analysis identified G/C-rich DNA sequences associated with E2F and zinc-finger proteins, alongside strong co-occupancy with MTF2 and JARID2, two PRC2 cofactors previously implicated in Polycomb targeting.
-Notably, a subset of nucleation sites overlapped with long-range chromatin interaction anchors in histone H3K27me3 HiChIP datasets.
-These findings reveal that PRC2 de novo nucleation sites are associated with a combination of chromatin states, DNA sequence features, cofactor co-occupancy and spatial genome organization, suggesting that epigenetic memory can be re-established through defined genomic and chromatin features.

 ## Introduction

 This repository contains code used to analyze data presented as results on our preprint available on bioRxiv (https://www.biorxiv.org/content/10.1101/2025.09.02.673664v1).